nhoag/blog/_posts/2015-01-03-redis-tangent.md

 errors: 0, replies: 1000
 ```

-The _Redis Mass Insertion_ documentation includes a couple of short code snippets for for generating test data and example commands for pushing data to Redis.
+The _Redis Mass Insertion_ documentation includes a couple of short code snippets for generating test data and example commands for pushing data to Redis.
 From these snippets, I cobbled together a ruby script to generate an arbitrary number of K/V pairs to `STDOUT`:

 ```ruby
 #!/usr/bin/ruby